cortexproject/cortex/docs/api/_index.md

 Prometheus-compatible exemplar query endpoint.
 When the request is sent through the query-frontend, the query will be accelerated by query-frontend (results caching and execution parallelisation).

-_For more information, please check out the Prometheus [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) documentation._
+_For more information, please check out the Prometheus [exemplar query](https://prometheus.io/docs/prometheus/latest/querying/api/#querying-exemplars) documentation._

 _Requires [authentication](#authentication)._